zinggAI/zingg/docs/accuracy/stopWordsRemoval.md

 The stopwords can be recommended by Zingg by invoking:

-`./scripts/zingg.sh --phase recommend --conf <conf.json> --columns <list of columns to generate stop word recommendations>`
+`./scripts/zingg.sh --phase recommend --conf <conf.json> --column <name of column to generate stop word recommendations>`

+The stopwords generated are stored at the location - models/100/stopWords/<columnname>.
 By default, Zingg extracts 10% of the high-frequency unique words from a dataset.
 If the user wants a different selection, they should set up the following property in the config file:

 ```
 stopWordsCutoff: <a value between 0 and 1>